10 Easy Care Plants That Butterflies Love

 Black Eyed Susans (Rudbekia)

-Black eyed susans are one of my favorite summer garden flowers.
+Black-eyed susans are one of my favorite summer garden flowers.

-Rudbekia needs full sun, minimal care, and grows about 3 feet tall when in full bloom.
+Rudbeckia needs full sun, minimal care, and grows about 3 feet tall when in full bloom.

 Tall Phlox

+I’ve been growing tall phlox for several years.
 They are simply gorgeous plants that butterflies love and are highly attracted to.

 You simply can’t beat those tall spiky flowers that bloom from summer through fall.

-Tall phlox is easy to care for, but comes with some caveats.
+Tall phlox is easy to care for but comes with some caveats.

-I don’t recall the variety, but it always looked so beautiful when it blooms with that smoketree foliage.
+I love the fuschia colored tall phlox in my former garden bed.
+And while I don’t recall the variety, it always looked so beautiful when it bloomed in my garden with purple smoketree foliage.

 Sedum Autumn Joy